edgardeitor/Exponential-asymptotics/demos/README.md

 -a boolean variable, simple, which states whether the equations for $\alpha_{i, 2}$ are solved explicitly or not (this variable is relevant only when the coefficients $a_1, b_1, a_3, b_3, a_5, b_5$ have not been set to be zero from the start);

--and a function, extrapars(extraparvals), that edits the dictionary that evaluates the parameters of the expansion following, for example, the structure extraparvals[aNF[1]] = 0, to say that a_1 = 0, for the parameter a of your system.
+-and a function, extrapars(extraparvals), that edits the dictionary that evaluates the parameters of the expansion following, for example, the structure extraparvals[aNF[1]] = 0, to say that a_1 = 0, for first-order expansion of the parameter a of your system.

 Specifically, the code was run to obtain each of the amplitude equations given in the paper, with the following variables: